 How do I know if the deceased bought a funeral plan?

-If you are unsure if the deceased had purchased a funeral plan or has had one taken out in their name or paid by someone else you can use a tracing service at the UK’s Funeral Planning Authority.
-It is not foolproof and would seem obligatory on their part to supply the information individually if they find a matching name / details.
+Use a tracking service at the UK’s Funeral Planning Authority, it is not foolproof and would seem obligatory on their part to supply the information if they find a matching name / details.

 If the deceased had a funeral plan and I found out after paying for the funeral?

-You would need to talk to the individual plan provider but the usual process would be that they would pay out the monies to directly cover all aspects covered by the original plan.
-Though not any additions.
-There may be time limits on claiming the unclaimed plan and proof of purchase from a funeral director required.
-There may be other fees involved.
+You would need to talk to the individual plan provider but the usual process would be that they would pay out the monies to directly cover all aspects covered by the original plan (though not any additions).

 What if individual circumstances change and you can no longer afford to pay for a funeral?

-Each provider differs on explaining what will happen if you fail to make payments as agreed.
-In most cases whether a short or long term plan, if missing three payments in a row or in entirety, your plan may be cancelled and balance of payments returned.
-Minus any fees for cancelling the plan.
+In most cases whether a short or long term plan, if missing three payments in a row or in entirety, your plan may be cancelled and balance of payments returned, minus any fees for cancelling.